sulfuror/rescript-sh/README.md

    You should take the time to study the script and see if it can help you for what you need; if you use it without knowing what you're doing, that's on you too.
 2. You need `restic 0.9.2` or latest installed to use this script (`stats` are not in older versions of `restic`).
+   To install `restic` follow [these instructions](https://restic.readthedocs.io/en/stable/020_installation.html).
+   It is advise to use their official standalone binary.
+Official binaries can be updated in place easily using `restic self-update`.
+Download it [here](https://github.com/restic/restic/releases/tag/v0.9.4).
-3. This script was made for GNU/Linux use.
-You could use it for other systems but you'll probably have to edit some things depending on your system.
-As far as I know, it works with FreeBSD and Mac OS with some issues / workarounds.
+3. This script was made for GNU/Linux in mind but it also works with MacOS and FreeBSD.
 4. I'm not a developer, programmer or anything related; I'm just a regular user sharing my basic knowledge.
 I created this for my personal use but decided to share it because when I was looking for something like this, I did not